Rami24t/Periodic-Table-Database/README.md

 #### Note
 I made the periodic_table.sql PostgreSQL database dump file of my resulting database using pg_dump by entering 'pg_dump -cC --inserts -U freecodecamp periodic_table > periodic_table.sql' in the bash terminal.
 It saves the commands to rebuild the database in periodic_table.sql.
 The database can be rebuilt by entering the 'psql -U postgres < periodic_table.sql' command in a terminal where the .sql file is.

-### Tasks & User Stories : Fix the database, Create your git repository, and Create the script
+### Tasks & User Stories: Fix the database, Create your git repository, and Create the script

 There are some mistakes in the database that need to be fixed or changed.
 See the user stories below for what to change.